 It's been a memorable last nine months for Hahn.
 He qualified for the U.S. Open at the Olympic Club last summer as the medalist at the Harding Park qualifier, then wound up earning his first tour card since turning pro in 2003 by finishing fifth on the Nationwide Tour, now known as the Web.com Tour.

-Hahn not only made the cut in all four prior tournaments he's played in 2013 but also tied for fourth at the Humana Challenge
+Hahn not only made the cut in all four prior tournaments he's played in 2013 but also tied for fourth at the Humana Challenge and added a tie for 16th at last week's Phoenix Open.
+He already has earned a nifty $352,796, which surpasses the amount of prize money he earned on satellite tours the past few years.

 For good measure, he's suddenly an Internet sensation after doing a Gangnam-style dance routine after a long putt he sank in the Phoenix event.
 The video of Hahn's dance went viral, and now has more than 200,000 hits on YouTube.